AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 >[!NOTE]
 >
->Order cannot be placed if at least 1 product in the purchase order became disabled, or out of stock.
+>Order cannot be placed if at least one product in the purchase order became disabled, or out of stock.

 The purchase order workflow for a company can vary in a few ways: